joebro1907/iNEOD/README.md

 The code requires the following Python packages:

-Numpy
+Numpy,
-Scipy
+Scipy,
-Astropy
+Astropy,
-Astroquery
+Astroquery,
-Matplotlib
+Matplotlib,
-Poliastro (own forked version)
+Poliastro (own forked version),
 Pandas

 What the project does